S3-working-group/s3-practical-guide/content/src/patterns/meeting-formats/planning-and-review-meetings.md

 ## Review Meeting

-Timebox the meeting to stay on track (typically 1 hour per week of iteration).
+Time-box the meeting to stay on track (typically 1 hour per week of iteration).
 Schedule any conversations requiring a significant amount of time for after the meeting.

 -   Report which items in the iteration backlog have been completed and which are still unfinished.
 -   Share insights on what worked well and where improvements may be required.
 (Add those to the agenda for a [Retrospective](section:retrospective) meeting, but refrain from attempting to deal with them in the Review meeting, which should maintain focus on reviewing the actual work).